On the Fly by Catherine Gayle

 There are some heavy topics in this one but Catherine Gayle does a great job of handling them.
 We met Brenden in the previous book and it’s nice to have him as the hero here.
 I really liked his character because he’s a just such a nice guy.
 Brenden was my favorite part of this book and I was complete mush every time he made a connection with Rachel’s kids.
 He’s always ready and willing to do anything Rachel needs and watching him fall in love with Rachel’s kids, Maddie and Tuck, was great!

 I liked Rachel, though she spends most of the book very tightly strung.
 Rachel comes across as such a great mom; she’s devastated by what happened to Maddie and trying so hard to make things better for her.
 Though her protectiveness is through the roof she’s doesn’t smother Maddie, at least not too much.
 Though she wants to resist Brenden she’s instantly attracted to him and he’s determined to help her out when it’s clear that she spends all her time taking care of her kids and no time taking care of herself.
 I completely understand why Rachel is so over the top protective of her kids.
 I imagine any parent would be this way but when her need to protect them is used for the The Big Fight it just didn’t work for me.
-I don’t blame her in any way but something was just not working for me (see bottom of page for spoiler).
+The amount of trust Rachel has in Brenden up to that point doesn’t match with her reaction.

 Once again there was a lot of hockey in this one and plenty of set up for future books, some of it tear-worthy.
 There’s also a lot of Jaime “Babs” Babcock and he was just absolutely adorable.
 Babs is now living with Brenden and being the oldest of 6 boys he’s great around kids.
 Babs friendship with Tuck is so sweet and Babs pretty much steals the show in any scene he’s in.
 Catherine Gayle is great at creating a family out of the Portland Storm players, coaches, wives and girlfriends and this is abundantly clear in this book.
 Gayle’s characters are just genuinely nice and caring and regardless of any realism, I love it.